Irving Goldman

-Irving Goldman (September 2, 1911 – April 7, 2002) was an American anthropologist.
-He is known for his acute ability to reconstruct the worldviews and systems of thought of the indigenous peoples whose lives and thought he analysed in several major works, some now regarded as classics in the field of anthropology.
+Irving Goldman (September 2, 1911 – April 7, 2002) was an American anthropologist, whose work focussed on the analysis of the worldviews and systems of thought of the indigenous peoples he studied.

 Life

 Goldman was born in Brooklyn to Louis Goldman, an immigrant Russian carpenter, and his wife Golda, who died before he was six years old.
 Three elder brothers had died from a plague epidemic in Russia before his parents took the step to immigrate to the United States.
 He intended to make a career in medicine, and graduated from Brooklyn College as a pre-med student in 1933, but quickly changed directions and went, as an "eager but utterly unoriented student" to study under Franz Boas at Columbia University.
 Under Boas's supervision, he completed his PhD, with a thesis on the Alkatcho Carrier Indians of British Columbia, having done research among the Modoc Indians in California in the meantime (1934).
 His first major publication consisted of four chapters of a book co-authored with its by editor Margaret Mead, namely, Cooperation and Competition Among Primitive Peoples, (1937).